This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Brick Masonry”.

 5. Flemish bond is expensive than English bond.

 Explanation: Number of bricks required in Flemish bond is less than that required in English bond.
-It is because each course has header and stretcher, which occupies more space than header or stretcher when placed individually.
+It is because each course has a header and stretcher, which occupies more space than header or stretcher when placed individually.

 6. In Herringbone bond, bricks are placed at _________ angle from __________ line in both directions.